 Training for a marathon requires a lot of commitment and determination.
-It is one of the most challenging events you can put your body through, so getting your nutrition right is a massive bonus to support your training and keep you fit and healthy.
-As you edge closer to the competition it’s important to have practiced your race day nutrition so you can maximise your performance when it matters most.
-Get the most out of your training and arrive at the start line with these practical nutrition strategies.
+It is one of the most challenging events you can put your body through, so getting your nutrition right in your marathon training diet is a massive bonus to support your training and keep you fit and healthy.
+As you edge closer to the competition, practising your race-day nutrition is important to maximise your performance when it matters most.
+Get the most out of your training plan and arrive at the start line with these healthy marathon training diet strategies.

 - What are the best fruits for a marathon training diet?

 - What supplements should I take for marathon training?

 - Why am I gaining weight while training for a marathon?